noahgibbs/pixiurge/CONCEPTS.md

 What are the major parts of a Pixiurge server?

 * The Demiurge engine, which runs on the server; this calculates the in-game world
-* The EngineSync, which watches Demiurge and notifies everything about what happens inside
+* The EngineConnector, which watches Demiurge and notifies everything about what happens inside
 * DisplayObjects, which keep track of how Demiurge objects get shown to human players
 * Player objects, which keep track of what DisplayObjects have been seen and know the JSON protocol
 * Browser-side Javascript code, to actually show everything to the human player